 Many people come to bars for an experience, to be entertained and to spend their money on having a great time.
-As bartenders, we should aim to create a safe and friendly atmosphere that will allow our customers to relax and have fun, but we should also be looking for opportunities to enhance the customers’ experience.
-If we are successful at this then we will encourage repeat custom and maximise sales, these in turn will give the bar a good reputation and reflect on the success of the business, we may even make more tips.
+As bartenders, we should aim to create a safe and friendly atmosphere that will allow our customers to relax and have fun, but we should also be looking for opportunities to enhance the customer's experience.
+If we are successful at this then we will encourage repeat customers and maximize sales, these in turn will give the bar a good reputation and reflect on the success of the business, we may even make more tips.

-Let’s have a look at some essential tips on how to enhance your customer’s drinking experience and maximise sales opportunities by focusing on four key factors - speed, style, etiquette and knowledge.
+Let’s have a look at some essential tips on how to enhance your customer’s drinking experience and maximize sales opportunities by focusing on four key factors: speed, style, etiquette and knowledge.

-Speed often requires experience with your movements eventually becoming second nature, but being organised and efficient in the way that you work will also help with speed.
+Speed often requires experience with your movements eventually becoming second nature, but being organized and efficient in the way that you work will also help with speed.
 Keep these tips in mind:

 - Prepping the bar according to the way you like to work will help you to work more efficiently.